 While an electric skillet may be a bit more complicated than most pots and pans in your kitchen, the principles for cleaning it remain the same.

-Here’s a quick outline of the steps, which we will talk about in detail below:
+Here’s a quick outline of the steps, which I will talk about in detail below:

 - Completely unplug the electric skillet